filemanager1/Hackintosh-OpenCore-EFI-Dell-Inspiron-3542/README.md

 ## What doesn't work or has issues
 * Wi-Fi
-	* Network speed is halved, Wi-Fi icon always shows up 1 bar no matter how close you're to the access point.
+	* Network speed is halved, Wi-Fi icon always shows poor reception no matter how close you're to the access point.
 * Ethernet
 	* The .kext that I use has minor stability issues, this should be an easy fix though.
 * Bluetooth
-	* Doesn't work at all; Qualcomm Atheros support is poor on macOS.
+	* Doesn't work at all.
 * macOS 11+
 	* Can't get it to boot, though people have gotten Monterey working on this model.
 I'll have to investigate why.
 * Wake on USB
-	* When the laptop goes to sleep it fully shutdows every USB port.
+	* When the laptop goes to sleep it fully shutdowns every USB port.
 If you need to wake up the laptop you have to press the power button.

 ## What I haven't tested yet
 * Touch